ravi0531rp/TwitterNationalist/README.md

-## Welcome to GitHub Pages
+## TWitterVigilante

-Now This bot tracks all the hateful comments against India and its establishment.
+                                  This bot tracks all the hateful comments against India and its establishment.

 ### Markdown